Auzzy/pyinq/docs/src/source/discovery.rst

                                 for test in cls:
                                         print "\t\t\tTEST: {test.name} (SUITE: {test.suite})".format(test=test)

-Note that this does not actually run the tests, but merely allows you to inspect them.
-Simply adding ``report = suite()`` afterwards will execute all discovered tests.
+Note that this snippet does not actually run the tests, but merely demonstrates inspecting them.

 Printing a report
 ^^^^^^^^^^^^^^^^^